-By far, the nastiest and most damaging form of church hurt comes at the hands of so-called shepherds (Isaiah 56:11).
+Church hurt comes in all shapes and sizes.
+Church hurt can be born out of something as simple as an unresolved conflict or disagreement.
+It can happen when we feel overlooked or marginalized by Christians we assumed were our friends.
+Church hurt occurs anytime we discover we have become the target of gossip or excluded from a group.
+By far, the nastiest and most damaging form of church hurt comes at the hands of bad pastors (Isaiah 56:11).
 False teachers, who use and abuse their spiritual authority to control, manipulate, defraud or sexually exploit those they have been tasked with caring for.

 How deeply we are wounded by church hurt is dependent on a whole host of factors.
 Including, but not limited to how new to the faith we were when the offense occurred, our over-all maturity level at the time of the hurt, the gravity of the offense that occurred and the willingness on the part of the offender to own their part in the hurt.

 I am convinced church hurt is the leading cause of church dropouts.
 I know from experience church hurt is inevitable.
 However hurt does not have to devastate our lives or destroy our faith.
 How and why people get hurt in the church is far less important than how they handle the ensuing hurt.
 In the interest of preventing anymore spiritual disasters, today I am going to give four (very basic) guidelines for recovering from most church hurts.

 Don’t misplace blame-

 Healing from hurt can only occur if we embrace the truth that God did not CAUSE our hurt.
 Another Christian (or someone who claimed to be a Christian) hurt you and caused the pain you are feeling, not God.
 Too many Christians never recover from church hurt because they insist on blaming God for things He had nothing do with.